rayan6ms/superfactorymanager/vscodeextension/super-factory-manager-language/README.md

 - **Settings:** Customizations!
 You can add more content or change some behaviors from the default ones

+- **Markdown:** On a markdown file, you can get almost all effect from the extension, except snippets

 ## Installation

 1. Install the extension through the VSCode Marketplace.